The Supreme Court's Janus Ruling Is A Blow To Black Women

 Nearly half of union workers are public sector employees, and many of them are women.
 "Black women in particular could be hurt by Janus, as they are disproportionately represented in public sector jobs," says the Economic Policy Institute. "[They] have traditionally faced a double pay gap — a gender pay gap and a racial wage gap.
 However, unions help reduce these pay gaps.
 Working black women in unions are paid 94.9% of what their black male counterparts make, while nonunion black women are paid just 91% of their counterparts."

-With wages remaining stagnant (even as the unemployment rate shrinks), gains like these can make a big difference in the stability of women's lives, long term.
+With wages remaining stagnant (even as the unemployment rate shrinks), gains like these, by way of unions, can make a big difference in the stability of women’s lives, long term.
+Last year, IWPR's "Status of Black Women" report warned that anti-union efforts have an outsize negative impact on Black women.
+In other words, SCOTUS' decision is almost certainly bad news for those with jobs in the public sector.

 Advertisement